 Falcon told us in a 14 March 2017 interview that if other circuit courts follow the Ninth’s precedent, the FTC could be prevented from exerting any authority over broadband Internet service providers:

 It would require the ISP to essentially look at your data and make that judgement call — “OK, looks like it’s getting into sensitive territory” — or not.
 The FCC decided to make it a lot more clear: ‘OK, browser history?
 Off the table.”
 That way you don’t have an ISP essentially saying, “Let me look at your stuff … OK that looks sensitive, I’ll stop looking now.”

 According to the FCC’s rules, “sensitive customer personal information” includes not only Social Security numbers, financial and health-related data, but web browsing history, content of users’ online communications, and “the functional equivalents of web browsing history or application usage history.”
 ISPs can still collect such data, the commission found, even if users employ encryption techniques.

 “We find that because broadband providers are able to view vast swathes of customer data, customers must be empowered to decide how broadband providers may use and share their data,” their rule stated.

 Flake’s bill was co-sponsored by 23 fellow senators, all of them Republican.
-Rep. Marsha Blackburn (R-TN) introduced a House version of the bill, House Joint Resolution 86.
+Rep. Marsha Blackburn (R-TN) introduced the House resolution.
+However, 15 of her GOP colleagues voted against the measure.